 Mr. Barnes has been a director of Washington Gas Light Company since 1991, a director of WGL Holdings since November 2000 and serves as Chairman of the Governance Committee.
 As Chairman of the Governance Committee, Mr. Barnes also serves as Lead Director for the Board of Directors.

 George P. Clancy, Jr. is a retired Executive Vice President and Mid-Atlantic Region Market President of Chevy Chase Bank, a division of Capital One, N.A.
 (1995-2010).
 Mr. Clancy has extensive experience in banking which includes serving as President and Chief Operating Officer of The Riggs National Corporation (1985-1986) and President and Chief Executive Officer of Signet Bank, N.A.
 (1988-1995).
-Mr. Clancy is the Founding Member, Past Chairman and current member of the Board of Directors of the Catholic Charities Foundation.
-He is a member of the Board of Trustees of the University System of Maryland Foundation, Inc., and a member of the Board of Trustees of the University of Maryland College Park Foundation.
+Mr. Clancy is a member of the board of directors of Catholic Charities of the Archdiocese of Washington.
+Mr. Clancy is also on the board of directors of ASB Capital Management, Inc., Chevy Chase Trust Company, Saul Centers, Inc. and the Mary and Daniel Loughran Foundation.
 He also is on the Executive Committee of the Washington D.C.
 Police Foundation.

 James W. Dyke, Jr. is a Senior Advisor to McGuire Woods Consulting.
-He is a former partner (1993-2013) of McGuire Woods LLP, where he specializes in corporate, education, voting rights, government relations and municipal law.
-He has been a partner with the firm since 1993.
+He is a former partner (1993-2013) of McGuire Woods LLP, where he specialized in corporate, education, voting rights, government relations and municipal law.
 In addition to his legal career, Mr. Dyke has extensive professional experience in government and public relations.
 Among other appointments, he served as Secretary of Education for the Commonwealth of Virginia from 1990 to 1993 and as Domestic Policy Advisor to former Vice President Walter Mondale.
 Mr. Dyke has assumed leadership positions in several business and community organizations, including serving as former Chairman of the Fairfax County, Virginia, Chamber of Commerce, the Northern Virginia Business Roundtable and the Emerging Business Forum.
-He is also Chair-elect of the Greater Washington Board of Trade and he is a member of the board of directors of the Washington Metropolitan Area Transit Authority (WMATA).
+During 2010, Mr. Dyke was also Chair of the Greater Washington Board of Trade and he is a member of the board of directors of the Washington Metropolitan Area Transit Authority (WMATA).

-Nancy C. Floyd is the founder and managing director of Nth Power, a venture capital firm focused on advanced energy technologies, energy efficiency and sustainability.
-Launched in 1993, Nth Power now manages over $420 million in funds.
+Nancy C. Floyd is the founder and managing director of Nth Power, a San Francisco based venture capital firm focused on advanced energy technologies, energy efficiency and sustainability.
+Nth Power has invested $420 million in 55 companies.
 Ms. Floyd has served on the boards of the American Council on Renewable Energy and the Center for Resource Solutions.
 She is an active member of Environmental Entrepreneurs (E2), a national community of individual business leaders who advocate sound environmental policy while building economic prosperity.
 Prior to founding Nth Power, Floyd launched two high-growth energy and telecommunications companies: NFC Energy Corporation in 1982, an early wind development company, and PacTel Spectrum Services in 1985, both of which were successfully sold.
 She has also worked on energy and telecommunications issues for the chairman of the Vermont Public Service Board.

 Ms. Floyd has been a director of Washington Gas Light Company and of WGL Holdings since June 2011.